charlesmcchan/tiab/README.md

 - netcfg

-    The mininet container will push the `${TOPO}`.json to ONOS controller by default, and you can override this behavior by providing your config file.
+    The mininet container will push the netcfg to ONOS controller during the booting up process and the netcfg file comes from two ways.
+    1. Default configuration file, will be `${TOPO}.json`.
+    1. User defined configuration file, refer to thee following steps to override the default behavior.
       - Place your file under `volume/mininet` and replace the environment variable `CFG_FILE` in `.env` file with your file name.
       - Restart the mininet by the command `make restart_mininet` and then check the log by running `docker logs -f mininet | grep "Check custom config"`
-    - If the file you provided doesn't exist, it will roll back to push the netcfg `${TOPO}`.json to ONOS.
+      - If the file you provided doesn't exist or it's invalid file, the mininet container will abort.

 ## Reference
 - [1] [Trellis documentation](https://docs.trellisfabric.org)